Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 Those item account ids are managed by a dedicated extended_recovery pallet within TEE/Integritee validators to ensure recovery security and privacy.

-The app recovery interface enables the user to manage both recovery setup and recovery initiation, letting the extended_recovery pallet manage create_recovery or initiate_recovery calls based on recovery options chosen by the user.
+The mobile app recovery interface enables the user to manage both recovery setup and recovery initiation, letting the extended_recovery pallet manages create_recovery or initiate_recovery calls based on recovery options chosen by the user.
 > we don't yet introduce cloud interface to store recovery file tokens on cloud.

 #### Circuit File Recovery with extended recovery Pallet.